-As part of their expansion plan, WONDERFILM established a subsidiary in Seoul, South Korea in July 2018.
+As part of the company’s expansion plan, WONDERFILM established a subsidiary in Seoul, South Korea in July 2018.
 The subsidiary owns and controls the Korean and Vietnamese television, film and media release rights to WONDERFILM’s future and current productions.

 “Wonderfilm Korea, is very much the first star in a constellation of similar opportunities Wonderfilm is forging around the globe,” said WONDERFILM CEO Kirk Shaw.
 “This unique global sales strategy is just one of the many ways the company is adapting to and leading changes in the entertainment industry.
 Similar subsidiary discussions are now being formalized in the UK with advanced discussions on going with China, Brazil and Germany.
 Simply put, rather than looking at distribution as a one-way delivery, Wonderfilm is pioneering a new cooperative system in which the company partners with local experts to blend creative energies and to support mutual production as well as gain direct creative and financial investment into the company’s production slate.”

 The subsidiary has strategically aligned itself with Trueever Co.
 Ltd. CEO Jong Hong Park to financially participate in mutually approved WONDERFILM productions, predominantly on TV shows and movies featuring South Korean directors and actors when shooting in Korea.
 The agreement aligns with the company’s long-term strategy of developing a global branded distribution and film investment network.

 WONDERFILM’s revenue predominantly comes from its feature films.
-As such, the company is perpetually exploring opportunities in the form of new films to add to their upcoming releases.
+As such, the company is perpetually exploring opportunities in the form of new films to add to its upcoming releases.
 Currently, WONDERFILM has 17 movies that are scheduled to be produced.
-Eight of those films are in production and an additional 16 films have been given the green light to commence production in the near term.
-Some of their upcoming films include “Primal” starring Nicolas Cage, “Moose” starring John Travolta and “Disturbing the Peace” starring Guy Pearce.
+Nine of those films are in production and an additional 16 films have been given the green light to commence production in the near term.
+Some of the company’s upcoming films include “Primal” starring Nicolas Cage, “Moose” starring John Travolta and “Disturbing the Peace” starring Guy Pearce.